kylehodgson/thermo/README.md

 # About
 This project seeks to automate the process of 1) listening to bluetooth thermometers / hygrometers, and 2) switching smart plugs off an on; particurlarly when those smart plugs are controlling infrared panel heaters or other inexpensive, safe, electrical heating devices.

+For more, try the [wiki](https://github.com/kylehodgson/thermo/wiki).

 # Install and Run